 I want to point out that many of these symptoms overlap with Lyme/MSIDS.
 Numerous coinfections cause skin tags, many patients gain weight, lose head hair, have bizarre menstrual issues, experience anxiety and depression as well as can’t tolerate stress, and could care less about having sex.

 There’s a hidden world of women with a LD diagnosis who also have pelvic pain and PCOS-like symptoms.

 https://www.womensinternational.com/newsletter/article_hormones_lymes.html An article put out by my favorite compounding pharmacy discusses numerous issues with hormones and LD including adrenal depletion, low DHEA levels contributing to low testosterone levels, thyroid issues, and cortisol issues.
 Nearly every Lyme/MSIDS patient I know is severely low in magnesium which is needed in over 300 biochemical reactions in the body.

 While many LD male patients have told me their testosterone levels are through the basement floor, I haven’t heard from women about their hormone levels.
 Could LD/MSIDS cause inflammation in the pelvic area caused by tick borne infection?

 Once you go down the rabbit hole of gynecological symptoms of Lyme/MSIDS, the question of sexual transmission begs to be asked.

 According to the CDC, Lyme is not sexually transmitted, despite being a spirochete that can burrow through any tissue and organ and despite being a cousin to Syphilis (T. pallidum).
 They also claim that the sole perp is the dastardly black legged tick.
-I believe both of these tenants to be myths and time will reveal a much broader picture and complex picture.
+I believe both of these tenants to be myths and time will reveal a much broader and complex picture.

 Lead author Marianne Middleveen stated, “Our findings will change the way Lyme disease is viewed by doctors and patients.”